amiralipour2019/Statistical-Analysis-of-Bioassay-Data/README.md

 ## Results
-- Parameter Estimates: Derived from logistic regression to define the dose-response relationship.
+- **Parameter Estimates**: Derived from logistic regression to define the dose-response relationship.
-- LD50 Estimates: Calculated using model estimates and refined with the Delta Method.
+- **LD50 Estimates**: Calculated using model estimates and refined with the Delta Method.
-- Confidence Intervals: Constructed through bootstrap analysis and Delta Method calculations for parameters and LD50.
+- **Confidence Intervals**: Constructed through bootstrap analysis and Delta Method calculations for parameters and LD50.
 ## Conclusion
 The project demonstrates the efficacy of Non-Bayesian methods, including logistic regression, bootstrap analysis, and the Delta Method, in bioassay data analysis.
 These approaches provide reliable estimates of LD50, showcasing their value in pharmacology and toxicology research.